data-for-change/anyway/docs/DOCKER.md

 -----------------------
 In order to use VSCODE in debugging mode with DOCKER, check out [VSCODE_CONFIGURATION](VSCODE_CONFIGURATION.md)

-## Working on anyway-etl
+## Working on anyway-etl and Airflow

-Anyway ETL processes are developed in a different repository: [hasadna/anyway-etl](https://github.com/hasadna/anyway-etl) but we use the same Docker Compose environment.
+Anyway ETL processes and Airflow server are developed in a different repository: [hasadna/anyway-etl](https://github.com/hasadna/anyway-etl) but we use the same Docker Compose environment.

+For some tasks you will also need to set secret values in the `.env` file, ask a team member for these values.

 **Running anyway-etl tasks**